5400.5: Academic Credit for Expelled Students and Students Suspended for Ten School Days or More through Alternative Courses or Programs

 3. The District may adopt such other rules, regulations, or requirements it deems necessary to effectively administer this Rule.

-III.
+IV.
 Transportation.
-Students participating in the District’s alternative education courses or programs shall not be provided transportation to the alternative education site unless compelling reasons exist for the administration to arrange otherwise.
+Students participating in the District’s alternative education courses or programs shall not be provided transportation to the District alternative education site unless compelling reasons exist for the administration to arrange otherwise.
 Such determination shall be made by and at the sole discretion of the Superintendent or designee.

 Date of Adoption